cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 #### Hooks

 It's also possible to execute Starlark scripts on updates to the current build or any of the tasks within the build.
-Think of it as [WebHooks](../api.md#webhooks) running within Cirrus that doesn't require any infrastructure on your end.
+Think of it as [WebHooks](../api.md#webhooks) running within Cirrus that don't require any infrastructure on your end.

 Expected names of Starlark Hook functions in `.cirrus.star` are `on_build_<STATUS>` or `on_task_<STATUS>` respectively.
 Please refer to [Cirrus CI GraphQL Schema](https://github.com/cirruslabs/cirrus-ci-web/blob/master/schema.gql) for a